swisskyrepo/PayloadsAllTheThings/Insecure Deserialization/PHP.md

 ## Finding and using gadgets

-Also called "PHP POP Chains", they can be used to gain RCE on the system.
+Also called `"PHP POP Chains"`, they can be used to gain RCE on the system.

 [PHPGGC](https://github.com/ambionics/phpggc) is a tool built to generate the payload based on several frameworks: